 The GE9X is the only engine option for the Boeing 777X, which is set to enter commercial service in 2021.

-Since January though, the COVID-19 pandemic might certainly have caused further setbacks to the Boeing 777X program.
+The COVID-19 pandemic might certainly have caused further setbacks to the Boeing 777X program.
 And perhaps the order book as well.
-Time will tell in the coming months.
+Time will tell.